IT3038C/IT3038C.github.io/docs/week-1.md

 ![Screenshot of Sandbox login page](/img/week-1/sandbox/2-login-2.png)

-Click the “Deployments” tab, which will contain all of your requests.
-Select your “Scripting Language” Deployment
+Click the "Deployments" tab, which will contain all of your requests.
+Select your "Scripting Language" Deployment

 ![Screenshot of Sandbox Deployments page for IT3038C](/img/week-1/sandbox/3-deployments.png)

 ## Linux Setup and Validation

-Let’s select the CentOS server first.
+Let's select the CentOS server first.
 Hover over the machine and click the blue gear icon.
-Click “Connect Using Remote Console”
+Click "Connect Using Remote Console"

 ![Screenshot of Sandbox connect to console dropdown for CentOS](/img/week-1/sandbox/4-connect-console-centos.png)